Omar-p/learning-notes/aws/aws.md

   - IG (IPv6) allows all IPs IN and OUT
   - NAT is not supported for IPv6
 ## VPC Endpoints (Gateway).
 VPC object
-  - Interface Endpoint both nearly used in the same way providing the same functionality but they are used for different services and the way the achieve the functionality from technical point is different
+  - Interface Endpoint both nearly used in the same way providing the same functionality, but they are used for different services and the way the achieve the functionality from technical point is different
   - Provide private access to s3 and DynamoDB
     - allow private resources in VPC to access s3 and dynamodb without going over the internet.
     - you create a gateway endpoint and this is created per service per region . ex(s3, us-east-1) and then associate it with one or more subnets in a particular vpc.